India: Delhi restricts car use as toxic smog covers city | DW | 04.11.2019

 Flights to and from Delhi's Indira Gandhi International Airport were delayed or rerouted on Sunday as heavy air pollution enveloped the city.

-Major carriers such as Air India and Vistara were forced to divert flights to airportsas far away as Mumbai and Amritsar.
+Major carriers such as Air India and Vistara were forced to divert flights to airportsas far away as Mumbai and Amritsar on Sunday.

-Delhi's chief minister, Arvind Kejriwal, on Sunday said the situation had become "unbearable."

 Air pollution sensors in some parts of Delhi were reported to have maxed out at their upper limit of 999 micrograms, with people advised to stay indoors and wear masks.